 Most states have some kind of legislation that protects people who are defending themselves and their property from being liable for an assault or murder charge, and Arizona is no exception.
-The premise of the “castle doctrine” as it is sometimes called is that if you are being directly threatened, or someone is attempting to break in to your home, you should be allowed to take reasonable measures to protect yourself and others, even if this requires you to use violence or deadly force.
+The premise of Arizona’s “castle doctrine” (or “stand your ground law” as it is sometimes called) is that if you are being directly threatened, or someone is attempting to break into your home, you should be allowed to take reasonable measures to protect yourself and others, even if this requires you to use violence or deadly force.

 Making sure you are aware of how the law works in your state can save you from serving time in prison.
 In a recent article, AZ Central points out that you cannot provoke someone into attacking you, and then claim it was self-defense when you hurt or kill him or her.

 Another unfortunate feature of this law is that it does not apply to resisting arrest by a police officer, even if the arrest is unlawful.
 Police enjoy certain rights and protections that normal citizens do not, and they can typically turn even a genuine case of self-defense against you.